awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: Boolean
 Required: No
 `maxSwap`
 The total amount of swap memory \(in MiB\) a job can use\.
 This parameter will be translated to the `--memory-swap` option to [docker run](https://docs.docker.com/engine/reference/run/) where the value would be the sum of the container memory plus the `maxSwap` value\.
+For more information, see [`--memory-swap` details](https://docs.docker.com/config/containers/resource_constraints/#--memory-swap-details) in the Docker documentation\.
 If a `maxSwap` value of `0` is specified, the container will not use swap\.
 Accepted values are `0` or any positive integer\.
 If the `maxSwap` parameter is omitted, the container will use the swap configuration for the container instance it is running on\.
 A `maxSwap` value must be set for the `swappiness` parameter to be used\.
 Type: Integer
 Required: No